Where will your journey take you?

 • Theatre Arts

-Geographic Diversity: Students from 46 states and eight countries
+Geographic Diversity: Students from 43 states and 10 countries

 International Student Services: International student mentor program and internationally focused living flats

 Tuition . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . $ 47,840

 Room and board . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .$ 12,120